geeksforsocialchange/gfsc-community-theme/README.md

 ## Deploying the Theme

-The theme is deployed to GitHub everytime `main` branch is updated.
+The theme is deployed to the production server every time `main` branch is updated -- be careful!

 ## License